Major Bowes: Death and legacy

-Major Bowes died on the eve of his 72nd birthday at his home in the New Jersey suburb of Rumson, New Jersey.
+Major Bowes died on June 13, 1946, the eve of his 72nd birthday at his home in the New Jersey suburb of Rumson, New Jersey.
 The following week, his talent coordinator Ted Mack took over hosting duties.
-Nineteen months after Bowes' death, on January 18, 1948, the program, with Ted Mack as host, debuted on the DuMont Television Network.
-As a measure of the affection attached to Bowes' name, the show continued to be called Major Bowes' Original Amateur Hour until the 1950-51 season, when it became simply Original Amateur Hour, and in 1955 became Ted Mack and the Original Amateur Hour.
+Nineteen months after Bowes' death, on January 18, 1948, the program, with Mack as host, debuted on the DuMont Television Network.
+As a measure of the affection attached to Bowes' name, the show continued to be called Major Bowes' Original Amateur Hour until the 1950-51 season, when it became simply The Original Amateur Hour, and in 1955 became Ted Mack and the Original Amateur Hour.
 Mack continued to host the show throughout the remainder of its run, during which it ran on all four major networks, until 1970.
 The radio version, also with Mack, ran until 1952.

 Bowes was referred to in Cab Calloway's "I Love to Singa" from the movie The Singing Kid (1936), and in the Dorothy Fields lyrics for "Never Gonna Dance," from the Astaire-Rogers film Swing Time (1936).
 He is also referenced in the song I'm Still Here from Sondheim's 1971 musical Follies.

-Major Bowes is referenced in The Twilight Zone episode, "Static" (1961), as his show is heard on a mysterious radio that tunes into channels that no longer exist; his famous catch phrase "round and round she goes, where she stops nobody knows," is mentioned.
+Major Bowes is referenced in two The Twilight Zone episodes: "Static" (1961), where his show is heard on a mysterious radio that tunes into channels that no longer exist; his famous catch phrase "round and round she goes, where she stops nobody knows," is mentioned; as well as the episode “Young Man’s Fancy” (1962).

 Bowes was a benefactor of the Catholic Church.
 Our Lady of Victory Church in Lower Manhattan is built on land donated by Bowes.
 Also, the auditorium at Archbishop Stepinac High School in White Plains is named in his honor.
 He donated some of the rare books at St. Joseph's Seminary, Yonkers.

 In 1939, Major Bowes donated his multi-acre Ossining estate, known as "Laurel Hill," to the Lutheran Church, where it is still being enjoyed as an ecumenical retreat center.
 Run by a board of Lutheran lay persons and clergy, it is known as Major Edward Bowes Memorial Retreat, and operates year-round for students, church, and community groups in the greater New York metro area.